MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-polygon-to-s2cells-function.md

 ---
 # geo_polygon_to_s2cells()

-Calculates s2 cell tokens that cover polygon or a multipolygon on Earth.
+Calculates S2 cell tokens that cover a polygon or multipolygon on Earth.

-For more information about S2 Cells, click [here](http://s2geometry.io/devguide/s2cell_hierarchy).
+For more information about S2 cells, see this [S2 cell hierarchy guide](https://s2geometry.io/devguide/s2cell_hierarchy).

 **Syntax**